 Senior outings, such as group trips to a nature park, concert, or movie theater

 Assemblies and lectures with senior services providers, such as Social Security representatives or medical doctors specializing in mental health issues of seniors

 Exercise sessions for seniors, such as yoga, water aerobics, or hiking

 Aid for seniors who need someone to accompany them to appointments

 Dog walking, pet grooming, or taking pets to vet appointments

-Ultimately these virtual retirement communities can offer almost any type of program or service that its members recommend or request as a group.
+Ultimately these village communities can offer almost any type of program or service that its members recommend or request as a group.
 This gives the seniors the opportunity to create their own community that best serves their needs.

 Elder Options of Texas

 DISCLAIMER: Links to other websites or references to products, services or publications do not imply the endorsement or approval of such websites, products, services or publications by Elder Options of Texas.
 The determination of the need for senior care services and the choice of a facility is an extremely important decision.
 Please make your own independent investigation.